vishking741/Lenna/README.md

-# Lenna Real-Time FPGA Digital Image Processing Pipeline
+# Lenna Real-Time FPGA Digital Image Processor

-This repository contains the RTL design and Vivado project files for a high-performance video processing system.
+This repository contains the RTL design and Vivado project files for a performing video processing system.
 The system captures live video from an OV7670 CMOS sensor, processes the stream through parallelized hardware DSP engines, and outputs the result to a VGA display at 640x480 resolution.

 ---